Mangonando/how-long-is-my-playlist/README.md

 ## Design choices

 **Why compute client-side instead of server-side?**
-The calculation is stateless and simple — no database, no user accounts, no sensitive data.
+The calculation is stateless and simple, no database, no user accounts, no sensitive data.
 Doing it in JavaScript means instant feedback without a round trip to the server.
 The trade-off is that logic lives in two places (Python and JS), but the functions are short enough that keeping them in sync is not a real burden.

-**Why Django for something this simple?**
-The goal was to learn Django, not to pick the most minimal tool.
-Using Django for a small project is a deliberate learning choice — it exposes you to the full request/response cycle, URL routing, template inheritance, static files, and settings management in a controlled environment.

 **Why a range slider for crossfade?**
-Crossfade in Spotify goes from 1 to 12 seconds.
-A slider communicates that this is a bounded, continuous value and feels more natural than typing a number.
+From 1 to 12 seconds, a slider communicates that this is a bounded, continuous value and feels more natural than typing a number.
 It also allows for real-time result updates when a result is already displayed.

 ---